prachitak/Recipe-Project-Angular/README.md

 # RecipeProject

-There are 3 feature modules -
+In Recipe Project, there are 3 feature modules -
 1. Recipes module
 2. Shopping list module
-3. Auth module
+3. Auth Module

+There is 1 shared module having below -
+1. AlertComponent,
+2. LoadingSpinnerComponent,
+3. PlaceHolderDirective,
+4. DropdownDirective,
+5. CommonModule

+There is 1 core module having below -
+1. ShoppingListService,
+2. RecipeService,
+3. AuthInterceptor

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.